Right buffer sizing matters: some dynamical and statistical studies on Compound TCP: Multiple bottlenecks

 \subsection{Hopf Condition}

-We have seen that an increase in delay above the critical delay value prompts the system to transit from stability to instability.
-Varying any of the system parameters beyond the critical value can also drive the system to instability.
+We have seen that protocol parameters, buffer thresholds and feedback delay all play an important role to ensure local stability.
+If the local stability conditions get violated, the system could transit from a locally stable to an unstable regime Varying any of the system parameters beyond the critical value can also drive the system to instability.
 Thus, instead of treating delay or any of the system parameters as the bifurcation parameter, we introduce an exogenous non-dimensional parameter $\kappa$ which can act as the bifurcation parameter.
 If $\kappa$ is varied keeping the values of the system parameters constant at their critical values, the system loses stability at $\kappa_c=1$.
-To show that this loss of stability occurs via a Hopf bifurcation, we proceed to verify the transversality condition of the Hopf spectrum \cite[Chapter $11$, Theorem $1.1.$ ]{Hale} for both scenarios.
-To verify the transversality condition, we need to show that $\mathrm{Re}(\mathrm{d}\lambda/\mathrm{d}\kappa)\neq 0$ at $\kappa=\kappa_c$.
+To show that this loss of stability occurs via a Hopf bifurcation, we proceed to verify the transversality condition of the Hopf spectrum \cite[Chapter 11, Theorem 1.1]{Hale} for both scenarios.
+To verify the transversality condition, we need to show that $\mathrm{Re}(\mathrm{d}s/\mathrm{d}\kappa)\neq 0$ at $\kappa=\kappa_c$.